What is M&A?

 Barring leaks to the media, the first time the world hears about a merger is usually through a merger announcement press release issued jointly by both companies.
 This is how we learned of the LinkedIn acquisition on June 13, 2016

 Microsoft Corp.
 (Nasdaq: MSFT) and LinkedIn Corporation (NYSE: LNKD) on Monday announced they have entered into a definitive agreement under which Microsoft will acquire LinkedIn for $196 per share in an all-cash transaction valued at $26.2 billion, inclusive of LinkedIn’s net cash.

-Calculating the Premium
+Calculating the Purchase Premium in M&A

 The premium was 49.5%: Shares closed at $131.08 per share the Friday before the Monday announcement.
 The $196 represents a 49.5% purchase premium.
 Acquirers always have to pay more than the seller’s trading price.
 Otherwise, why would the seller agree?

-Ok, back to the press release:
+Returning back to the press release: